 Nz Dyp2

-I used this set-up throughout the NZ trip, from windy cold bivvies, to inside my tent when the sand-flies were trying to eat me alive.
+I used this set-up throughout the NZ trip, from windy cold bivvies, to seeking refuge in my tent when the sandflies were eating me alive.
 I also cooked using the kettle whilst staying in back-country huts, at times boiling water by placing the kettle on top of the coal-burning stove.
-Beyond using it solo as a lightweight option, the X-Kettle is perfect to add to your existing camp kitchen cookware set-up.
-It’s super lightweight & heralds a day that you will no longer suffer the misery of finding chucks of last nights freeze-dried curry floating around in your morning coffee.
-The recommended ‘safe boiling capacity’ is 1L, Which is plenty to prepare both dinner & a hot drink from a single boil.
+Beyond using it solo as a lightweight option, the Frontier Ultralight Kettle would make the perfect addition to your existing backcountry kitchen cookware setup.
+It’s super lightweight and simple to use (and also means that you will no longer suffer the misery of finding chunks of last night’s freeze-dried curry floating around in your morning coffee).
+The recommended ‘safe boiling capacity’ is 0.8L, Which is plenty to prepare both dinner and a hot drink from a single boil.
 The boil time is, of course, slower than some integrated, flux-ring equipped pot/stove set-ups, but with that being said I still found it surprisingly quick.

 Nz Dyp

-After overcoming my initial stages of scepticism, I’m glad to have given the Sea to Summit X Series cookware a chance.
-It is now firmly integrated into my outdoor cooking set-ups & will continue to be my first choice for many applications for countless trips to come.
-Sure, it’s not suited to extreme cold weather/high altitude snow melting or rapid boiling bulk amounts of water as an example, but that doesn’t happen very often in my adventures anyway.
-Durability is still my primary concern, but so far even with my fairly rough treatment, the X -Series vessels are going strong!
+After overcoming my initial scepticism, I’m glad to have given the Sea to Summit collapsible cookware a chance.
+It is now firmly integrated within my outdoor cooking setup and will continue to be my first choice of cookware for many trips to come.
+Sure, it’s not suited to extreme cold weather or rapid boiling bulk volumes, but that doesn’t happen very often in my adventures anyway.
+Durability is still my primary concern, but so far even with my fairly rough treatment, the Frontier vessels are going strong!

 dyp huts